pastelorange/neocities-3rd-party-site-referrals/README.md

-# Neocities Third Party Site Referrals
+# Neocities Webgraph

-This is a web scraping project of [Neocities](https://neocities.org), investigating what are the most referenced third-party sites on each popular Neocities sites.
+This is a web scraping project of [Neocities](https://neocities.org), investigating what are the most referenced (hyperlinked) third-party sites on each popular Neocities sites.

 The web scraping data is from April 1, 2024.